Import Packages and setup

 If we know something about the scene, we might want to customize the modeling.
 Let’s assume that we know that object 0 is a star.
 We could just replace that source with a PointSource, but for clarity we rebuild the entire source list, making one change for source 0 and accepting everything else from the default initialization above:

-These source are initialized independently, and their spectra, i.e. the amplitudes in every channel, assume that they are isolated.
-We can make another sweep and determine their spectra so that their superposition best matches the observation.
+These sources are initialized independently, with spectra taken from their peak position in the observations.
+We can make another sweep and determine their spectra such that their superposition best matches the observation.
 Above, this was done for use by the option set_specta=True.
 But we can call the linear solver directly:

 [8]: